terra10/codefest_micronaut/README.md

 ### Lab 1

-- Getting a project setup with launch webiste and commandline tool
+- Getting a project setup with launch website and commandline tool
 - Creating new beans using the mn command

 ### Lab 2